 The ROI is generally expressed as a percentage or ratio and provides investors with a way to evaluate and compare assets or financial instruments.

 The first and most basic method to calculate return on investment is:

 The other popular method amongst investors to calculate return on investment is:

-However, when it comes to calculating ROI on a Stocks investment, the formula gets a slightly more complicated.
+However, when it comes to calculating ROI on a stocks investment, the formula gets slightly more complicated.

 This is due to the fact that the formula tries to capture the value of money over time.